The Photochemical Birth of the Hydrated Electron in Liquid Water: Partitioning of the electronic spin density

 \section{Partitioning of the electronic spin density}

-This partitioning of the spin density is a key variable used in our approach to identify the water molecules that are involved in the photoexcitation in an agnostic manner.
-However, this approach rely on a parameter, which is the cutoff radius.
+The partitioning of the spin density is a key variable used in our approach to identify the water molecules that are involved in the photoexcitation in an agnostic manner.
+However, this approach uses an input parameter namely, the cutoff radius.
 Figure \ref{fig:SIipr} shows the IPR histograms (same to the one presented in Figure 1\textbf{B} in the main text) using different parameters.
-We can clearly see that numerical values are different however they all follow the same physical trends: most of the excitation are localized on a single water molecules and a small contribution of the delocalized excitation can be observed.
+We can see that the precise numbers of water molecules involved are different.
+Nonetheless, they all follow the same physical trends: most of the excitation are localized on a single water molecules and a small contribution of the delocalized excitation can be observed.

 When using a larger cutoff value ($r_{cut} = 2.0$ \AA), the partitioning begins to include contributions from neighboring water molecules, leading to an overestimation of the degree of delocalization.
 Cutoff values of 1.0 and 1.5 \AA\ yield slightly different numerical results.
 However, since both provide consistent physical conclusions, we chose to use a cutoff of 1.0 \AA\ for the analysis presented in the manuscript.